ahmad9059/nvim/README.md

 # 🖥️ Neovim Config (NvChad-Based)

-Welcome to my personal Neovim configuration, built on top of [NvChad](https://github.com/NvChad/NvChad) for a modern, fast, and minimal Neovim setup tailored for **MERN Stack development**, **web technologies**, and general-purpose programming.
+Welcome to my personal Neovim configuration, built on top of [NvChad](https://github.com/NvChad/NvChad) for a modern, fast, and minimal Neovim setup tailored for **web development**, **JavaScript/TypeScript**, and general-purpose programming.

 > ⚡ Designed for speed, productivity, and ease of maintenance with VSCode compatibility.